-What is the Parent of a Child Student Visa?
+Who Qualifies for the Parent of a Child Student Visa?

-The Parent of a Child Student visa (formerly Parent of a Tier 4 Child visa) allows one parent to accompany and care for their child who is studying at an independent fee-paying school in the UK.
-It applies only to children aged 4-11 and grants permission to stay until the child turns 12 or completes their studies.
-The accompanying parent cannot work, study, or access public funds.
+The Parent of a Child Student visa (formerly Parent of a Tier 4 Child) is for one parent of a child aged 4-11 studying at an independent fee-paying UK school.
+It costs £726 from 8 April 2026, plus £1,035/year Immigration Health Surcharge.
+Permission ends when the child turns 12 or finishes their studies.
+The accompanying parent cannot work, study, settle, or access public funds.

-You must be at least 18, be the parent of a child aged 4-11 with a Child Student visa (or applying simultaneously), your child must attend an independent fee-paying day school, you must have sufficient funds for maintenance, and the other parent must not be in the UK or planning to join under this route.
+You must be at least 18, be the parent of a child aged 4-11 with a Child Student Visa (or applying simultaneously), your child must attend an independent fee-paying day school, you must have sufficient funds for maintenance, and the other parent must not be in the UK or planning to join under this route.
 You must not intend to make the UK your main home.

 Core Eligibility Criteria